-But that was months ago.
-It’s been more than 6 months since COVID-19 struck us, many of us have stopped tuning in to the daily statistics.
+But that seemed like a lifetime ago.
+It’s been more than two years since COVID-19 struck us, many of us have stopped tuning in to the daily statistics.
 In fact, many of us have become tired of the hassle.
 All we can think is: When will things get back to normal?
 Will they ever?
 When will all this end?

 These questions must have been uppermost on David’s mind when he wrote Psalm 13, and lamented:

 How long, Lord?
 Will you forget me for ever?